 Do it anyway.
 Because the one thing I know for sure is that dark thoughts lose their power when light shines on them.

 If you only learn one thing from today’s post, I hope it is that those who die by suicide don’t fit into a tidy box.
-There is not one type of person who is more prone to taking there own life.
+There is not one type of person who is more prone to taking their own life.
 Mental illness is certainly a contributing factor, but under the right circumstances, anyone could die by suicide.

 Suicidal thoughts cast a deadly shadow, making a person believe there is nothing outside the darkness.
 But when you share your dark thoughts, a light shines on that shadow and hope illuminates the dark place until it reveals a door leading to the other side.